International Inline Complex

 In 2009, activity at the skate track was renewed, as Stacy Akana, a speedskating coach and father to a team of award-winning skaters, purchased and reopened the track, with plans to offer training to skaters from across the U.S. and around the world.

-The complex features a 200-meter parabolic banked track, and a 500-meter road course with a 100 meter infield right-hand turn.
-RV hookups and camp grounds are also being added.
-Akana says that he would like to make Couderay and the International Inline Complex "household words," and I hope he succeeds.
+The complex features a 200-meter parabolic banked track, and a 500-meter road course with a 100-meter infield right-hand turn.
+RV hookups and camp grounds were also added.